 Cell-by-gene matrices (commonly referred to as "count matrices" or "expression matrices") are files that contain a measure of gene expression for every gene in every cell in your single-cell sample(s).
-These matrices can be used for downstream analyses and cell type annotations.
-This overview describes the DCP 2.0 matrix types, how to download them, and how to link them back to the HCA metadata.
+These matrices can be used for downstream analyses like filtering, clustering, differential expression testing, and annotating cell types.

 Both project matrices and library-level matrices have unique filenames.
-Project matrices have filenames in the format

 Library-level matrices have filenames matching the numerical ID in the HCA metadata

 Project-level matrices are Loom files that contain standardized cell-by-gene measures and metrics for all the data in a project that are of the same species, organ, and sequencing method.

-|Metadata Attribute Name in DCP Generated Matrix||Metadata Description|
+|Metadata Attribute Name in HCA Data Portal-Generated Matrix||Metadata Description|

 |Species information; human or mouse|